Embracing Amazing Innovations

 I was really excited to read that renewable energy is on the rise, providing 55 percent of all new electrical capacity last year.
 Solar, in particular, has been making some big headlines, with China reporting an astounding 80 percent increase in solar power output in the space of three months.
 This achievement was made possible by investments like the recently opened floating, 40-megawatt photovoltaic facility — the largest on earth.

-And now there’s news that four American professors have been able to boost solar efficiency by a whopping 300 percent by adding magnesium atoms to solar cells.
+by a whopping 300 percent by adding magnesium atoms to solar cells.
 A development like this could have a revolutionary effect on the adoption of solar power all over the world.

 Concluding thoughts